Depukhu

 Crowd gathers around the deopokhari pond to observe Depukhu.

 Depukhu (द्यःपुखू), also De pukhu or Dyo pukhu in Newar language, Deopokhari festival in English, and Deopokhari jatra in Nepali, is a festival celebrated in August each year by the Newar community of Khokana in central Nepal.
-It involves the ritual sacrifice of a virgin she-goat (often a kid) in the Deopokhari pond which is situated in the premises of Rudrayani temple in Khokana, in a process described as inhumane and barbaric by animal rights activists.
-Once taken as a matter of cultural pride, international outcry and criticism has led the locals to attempt to reform the festival in recent years.
+It involves the ritual sacrifice of a virgin she-goat (often a kid) in the Deopokhari pond which is on the premises of Rudrayani temple in Khokana, in a process described as inhumane and barbaric by animal rights activists.
+Once taken as a matter of cultural pride, international outcry and criticism have led the locals to attempt to reform the festival in recent years.

 Background and introduction

 The tradition of the festival is believed to have begun around the 12th century.
 According to folklore, as the number of deaths by slipping and falling into the pond rose, the belief that an angry supernatural being inhabited the pond began to take hold.
-Consequently, the festival begun with sacrifices of a virgin she-goat once a year to the demon or angry god that resides in the pond, so that people using the pond are spared for the rest of the year.
+Consequently, the festival begun with sacrifice of a virgin she-goat once a year to the demon or angry god that resides in the pond, so that people using the pond are spared for the rest of the year.
 The festival is celebrated annually the day after Gaijatra, which is mid-August, by the Newar community in and around the ancient village of Khokana in Lalitpur District.